Marker Logo

 Erected 1952 by National Capital Sesquicentennial Commission.

 Location.
 38° 53.715′ N, 77° 1.061′ W. Marker is in Northwest Washington in Washington, District of Columbia.
 It is in Judiciary Square.
-Marker is on Indiana Avenue Northwest west of 4th Street Northwest, on the right when traveling west.
+It is on Indiana Avenue Northwest west of 4th Street Northwest, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 430 E St NW, Washington DC 20001, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Sitting in Judgment (within shouting distance of this marker); Old City Hall (within shouting distance of this marker); A Courthouse Reborn (about 300 feet away, measured in a direct line); Building Out the Square (about 400 feet away); Senator Daniel Webster (about 500 feet away); Discover DC / Judiciary Square (about 500 feet away); Daniel Webster (about 500 feet away); DC Recorder of Deeds Building / WPA Era Murals (about 500 feet away).
-Touch for a list and map of all markers in Northwest Washington.
+At least 8 other markers are within walking distance of this marker: Sitting in Judgment (within shouting distance of this marker); Old City Hall (within shouting distance of this marker); A Courthouse Reborn (about 300 feet away, measured in a direct line); Building Out the Square (about 400 feet away); a different marker also named Senator Daniel Webster (about 500 feet away); Discover DC / Judiciary Square

-Photographed By Devry Becker Jones (CC0), July 17, 2022
+Photographed by Devry Becker Jones (CC0), July 17, 2022

 Credits.
 This page was last revised on January 30, 2023.
 It was originally submitted on July 17, 2022, by Devry Becker Jones of Washington, District of Columbia.
-This page has been viewed 196 times since then and 52 times this year.
+This page has been viewed 563 times since then and 51 times this year.
 Photos: 1, 2. submitted on July 17, 2022, by Devry Becker Jones of Washington, District of Columbia.